Who we are & what we do

 Our Community Empowerment and Advocacy arm drives the services and support we offer to individuals whose challenges stem from broader social factors influencing their lives.
 We empower individuals facing challenges like housing, welfare, strained family dynamics, legal, and immigration issues– all factors that can negatively impact physical and mental well-being.

 We offer vital services and support, but our work goes beyond that; we empower our service users to be heard.
 We amplify their voices, advocating for individuals and families who feel ignored or silenced.
-This ensures their needs are recognized and addressed for a healthier future.
+This ensures their needs are recognised and addressed for a healthier future.

 At CAHN, we are persistent in our pursuit of a stronger evidence base.
 We gather increasingly relevant data and insights to expose the complex factors driving health disparities within our community.